UK Council for Psychotherapy

 It takes courage to make a loving relationship work, and sometimes courage to leave a relationship.

 Impulsively Wanting To End Our Relationship, Marriage Our relationship, marriage may have become more negative than positive and there may be a relationship breakdown.
 Relationship counselling can be a space to talk about this.
 We may experience waves of powerful emotions.
-As a knee-jerk reaction, one of us may want to prematurely separate or divorce (especially after a crisis, affair), that we want to get out or end it quickly, without exploring other options, doing our own inner work, addressing what gets triggered in us, so we learn and grow, before moving on to another relationship (And when we do our own healing work, it will be more likely, this will contribute to healing the relationship and if we leave, we will draw partners who are also open to learning - for we tend to attract people at our own level of wounds or health.)
+As a knee-jerk reaction, one of us may want to prematurely separate or divorce (especially after a crisis, affair), that we want to get out or end it quickly, without exploring other options, doing our own inner work, addressing what gets triggered in us, so we learn and grow, before moving on to another relationship and often within the relationship crises can live the nuggets of a message, turning point towards healing, deepening our relationship.
+(And when we do our own healing work, it will be more likely, this will contribute to healing the relationship and if we leave, we will draw partners who are also open to learning - for we tend to attract people at our own level of wounds or health.)
 We may have ambivalent feelings, wanting to save the marriage, relationship, yet other times - end it.
 And it may benefit us to take a pause, slow down a bit, step back and reflect on the significant issues, figure out the root cause and wonder how communication might be different, before we make this big decision.
 And just because there are problems (some of which can't be resolved amicably), it doesn't mean the relationship or marriage needs to end - that we have to "cut and run".
 Acting on impulse may not always be advisable.
 Being creative with our responses may support us.
 Healing what we need to heal in us (we may for example have our own esteem and worth issues, fear rejection, abandonment by doing the rejecting, abandoning first, before we are rejected).
 And if we don't address our own, personal struggles, learn to weather relationship difficulties and adjust on a continuous basis, this may be repeated in future relationships.
 We may have avoided tough issues in the relationship or marriage and want to end it all, as if things are too late, rather than address the issues that have led to difficulties - doing everything we can in full and frank dialogue with our partner.
 Relationships are not just something we have, we continuously build them, evolve in the journey of them as a couple.
 In some cases, we may hold, have love for each other, yet no longer know how to live together.
 In the relationship breakdown therapy and marriage counselling, we may explore how any burnt bridges could be rebuilt and acknowledges the potential to learn and heal our end of the relationship system, heal the relationship, marriage itself, alongside:

 Our issues only get triggered within our relationship - not when we're alone.
+Intimate relationships are the fertile ground for teaching us who we are, building a healthy relationship with ourself, healing ourself.
 The closer the relationship, the deeper the wounds become activated, providing us with opportunities to heal whet we need to heal, learn, love.

 Taking Time To Personally Reflect There may be certain problems in the relationship, marriage, we or our partner may not acknowledge.
 One of us may no longer be in love.
 We may feel trapped in marriage or relationship, wanting to be more independent or indeed intimate, either in the relationship or marriage, or outside of it.
 Others may deny, or can't bear, their own healthy dependency needs.
 Something may not be right in us or our relationship (for example as a couple we may have got caught up in a pushing and pulling vs pursuing and distancing ways of relating).
 Relationships also go through phases.
 Whether to be in the relationship or marriage, learning to love again, rebuilding it (maybe differently) and making it work, or whether to leave, presents real and often painful dilemmas.
 "What do we really want for our life and relationship, marriage?" may be a question we hold.
 If all problems can't be resolved we may feel there is no way out, that the relationship or marriage has to end.
 Yet not all problems can be resolved, and this doesn't mean that the relationship has to end.
 The perspective we hold and how we view problems may also influence our future - see also Being Relationship-Ready & Sharing (Not Necessarily Agreeing With) Each Other's Vision Of The Kind Of Deep & Meaningful Relationship, Marriage We Really Want.
 (Sometimes it is our existential issues or midlife crisis, fear of dying, that can be at the heart of our concerns.)
 Some of us may want to quickly separate or divorce as an easy way out and relief from a mess, without carefully thinking things through, including our conscious and unconscious intentions, expectations.
 It can be a challenge to stay calm.
 Some of us can get caught up in an I-want-it-all-now, ideal world (see also Perfect Love, Idealised Love).
 Yet every relationship, marriage has unpredictable moments with good and bad times - periods when we don't want to be anywhere near our partner, other occasions when we want them to be right beside us (see also Relationship Style, Attachment Patterns).
 Taking our time to consider our realistic expectations, actions and words may help (see also Cooling Off Periods, Trial Separation, Controlled Separation - Exploring Our Options).
 Break up or divorce is not the only solution to a problem.
 Many relationships are worth saving, yet there may be some things for us which are red flags, plain wrong or not negotiable (see also When We Are Considering Relationship Breakup, Divorce).
 Painful though it may be, staying together may at times be a lot worse.
 Alongside stepping back, reflecting upon ourself, our relationship, we may also want to ponder upon the positive and negative aspects of our relationship.
 The relationship counselling and marriage therapy can be a space to reflect upon these alongside our relationship fears, personal fears, what we need to learn, what is for the highest good and what in us gets drawn to our partner.
 We may also want to utilise the relationship counselling to explore how many ruptures can be repaired.
 (See also Positive Relationship Ingredients)